Shrink-studios/nicos-adventure/README.md

  Merry Christmas!

-we have released a new update The changes the UI
+we have released a new update that changes the UI